An Introduction to Publishing With Cureus

 Citing Unpublished Material

 References should be cited using square brackets.
-These should be placed at the end of the sentence before the period.
+Reference citations may be placed mid-sentence or at the end of a sentence (but before the period).
 For example: This is an example sentence .
 If multiple references are cited in one sentence, please list them as follows: [1-4], [1,3], [5,9-12], etc. Footnotes are not permitted.

 Please number references in the order in which they are mentioned in the text; they should not be alphabetized.
-All co-authors must be cited when creating a reference.
+All co-authors must be cited when creating a reference unless there are more than seven authors.
 If more than seven authors, insert “et al.” after the first three authors.
 Author names should be formatted as seen in the examples below.

 Journal names should be abbreviated according to the Index Medicus system.
 For more information, please refer to the International Committee of Medical Journal Editors: Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals.

 Please adhere to the following requirements for each reference type.
-Submissions that do not follow these requirements will not be published.
+Submissions that do not follow these requirements will be required to purchase our Preferred Editing service.
 Please pay particular attention to the following:

-- Do not reference a website that no longer exists.
+- Do not link to a website that no longer exists.
 (Defunct journals may still be referenced.)